Child Safety Policy (MPF1337)

 General

 5.3.
-All members of the University Community and the University’s controlled entities are responsible for promoting the safety, participation, wellbeing and empowerment of children by:
+All individuals and entities listed in sections 2.1(a) and (b) are responsible for promoting the safety, participation, wellbeing and empowerment of children by:

 a) treating children with respect and developing strategies to embed a culture of child safety;

-b) complying with all relevant laws, regulations, policies including but not limited to the Appropriate Workplace Behaviour Policy ( MPF1328 ), Student Conduct Policy ( MPF1324 ) and Sexual Misconduct Prevention and Response Policy ( MPF1359 ), processes and guidelines;
+b) complying with all relevant laws, regulations, policies including but not limited to the Appropriate Workplace Behaviour Policy (MPF1328), Recruitment and Appointment Policy (MPF1152), Student Conduct Policy (MPF1324), Sexual Misconduct Prevention and Response Policy (MPF1359 ), and University processes and guidelines;

-c) The University will ensure that children, including those from linguistically diverse backgrounds, have access to child safety information and support in ways that are culturally safe, accessible and easy to understand.
+c) ensuring that children, including those from culturally and/or linguistically diverse backgrounds, have access to child safety information and support in ways that are culturally safe, accessible and easy to understand;

 d) obtaining appropriate consent in writing, and retaining appropriate records of the consent, from parents/legal guardians for their children to participate in all University activities;

-e) informing the University, via the Safer Community Program, of any child safety or wellbeing concerns, instances of suspected child abuse or neglect in accordance with section 5.7;
+f) informing the University, via the Safer Community Program, of any child safety or wellbeing concerns, instances of suspected child abuse or neglect in accordance with sections 5.8-5.13;

 Child abuse